The-going/evlproject/content/core/kernel-api/_index.md

 } __randomize_layout;
 ```

-Therefore, EVL drivers are common character device drivers, which only
-need to implement some out-of-band handlers for performing real-time
-I/O operations upon request from the EVL core.
-In other words, there
-is no such thing as an _EVL driver model_, because EVL fits into the
-regular Linux driver model.

-Dovetail is in charge of routing the system calls received from
+[Dovetail]({{% relref "dovetail/_index.md" %}}) is in charge of
+routing the system calls received from applications to the proper
-applications to the proper recipient, either the EVL core or the host
+recipient, either the EVL core or the in-band kernel.
+As mentioned
-kernel.
-As mentioned earlier when describing the
+earlier when describing the [everything-is-a-file]({{% relref
-[everything-is-a-file]({{% relref
 "core/_index.md#everything-is-a-file" %}}) mantra, only I/O transfer
 and control requests have to run from the out-of-band context
 (i.e. EVL's real-time mode), creating and dismantling the underlying